l-henri/erc20-102/README.md

 - Create and deploy an ERC20 (ExerciceSolutionToken) to track user deposit.
 This ERC20 should be mintable and mint autorization given to ExerciceSolution.
 - Call `ex7_createERC20` in the evaluator to prove your code work (2 pts)
 - Update the deposit function so that user balance is tokenized.
 When a deposit is made in ExerciceSolution, tokens are minted in ExerciceSolutionToken and transfered to the address depositing.
+- Call `ex8_depositAndMint` in the evaluator to prove your code work (2 pts)
-- Update the ExerciceSolution withdraw function so that it uses transferFrom() ExerciceSolutionToken, burns these tokens, and returns the claimable tokens(2 pts)
+- Update the ExerciceSolution withdraw function so that it uses transferFrom() ExerciceSolutionToken, burns these tokens, and returns the claimable tokens
+- Call `ex9_withdrawAndBurn` in the evaluator to prove your code work (2 pts)

 ### Extra points
 Extra points if you find bugs / corrections this TD can benefit from, and submit a PR to make it better.
 Ideas: